The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 best grips for bikepacking

-BV bike handlebar grips have an aesthetic look and attractive design while fitting any standard bicycle handlebar.
+BV bike handlebar grips have an aesthetic look and an attractive design, and fit any standard bicycle handlebar.

-The double clamp design of these grips is easy to install and firmly held in place without twisting.
+The double-clamp design of these grips is easy to install and holds firmly in place without twisting.
 This makes them also among the best grips for bikepacking.

-These grips are manufactured with a TPR material that is soft enough to isolate your hands from shock and vibration.
+These grips are made of TPR, a soft material that isolates your hands from shock and vibration.
 BV bike grips are available in five different colors: black, yellow, green, red, and blue.

 Pros